Crowns as retracts: Preparation

-A homomorphism $r : P \rightarrow P$ is called a {\em retraction of $P$} iff $r$ is idempotent, and an induced sub-poset $R$ of $P$ is called a {\em retract of $P$} iff a retraction $r : P \rightarrow P$ exists with $r[X] = R$.
+For a homomorphism $f$ between posets or graphs, we denote by $f \vert_Z$ the pre-restriction of $f$ to a subset $Z$ of its domain.
+An order homomorphism $r : P \rightarrow P$ is called a {\em retraction of the poset $P$} iff $r$ is idempotent, and an induced sub-poset $R$ of $P$ is called a {\em retract of $P$} iff a retraction $r : P \rightarrow P$ exists with $r[X] = R$.
 For the sake of simplicity, we identify $r$ with its post-restriction and write $r : P \rightarrow R$.
 A poset $P$ has the fixed point property iff every retract of $P$ has the fixed point property \cite[Theorem 4.8]{Schroeder_2016}.
-An improper 4-crown $C$ cannot be a retract of $P$ because there is no order-preserving way to map the inner $\I_P(C)$ to the points of $C$.
+An improper 4-crown cannot be a retract of $P$.

-We call a crown being a retract a {\em retract-crown}, and in consequence, a poset $P$ containing a retract-crown does not have the fixed point property (for a generalization, see Brualdi and Dias da Silva \cite{Brualdi_DdaSilva_1997}).
-However, even if a crown has been found in a poset, the crucial step remains to decide if it is a retract or not.
-For flat posets, this step can be omitted: Rival \cite{Rival_1976} showed that a flat poset does not have the fixed point property iff it contains a crown, and that in this case it always contains a retract-crown, too.